Code-Institute-Submissions/stream-two-data-centric-python-recipme/README.md

 4. I asked third party users to use the application to gather feedback and make alterations to the UI.
 5. I used W3C code validator to pass HTML, CSS and JS.

-Automated, manual and technical testing of the site was undertaken and passed.

 ## Authors

-**Dafydd Archard** this application was created as part of Code Institute's Web Development Online Full-Stack Course in June 2018.
+**Dafydd Archard** - this application was created as part of Code Institute's Web Development Online Full-Stack Course in June 2018.

 ## Acknowledgments